1. Help Center

 Orenda version 3.0's major formula update

 In 2022, we made a major update to the Orenda Calculator™.
 We recognized that an LSI formula using reference charts––even when we interpolated between the factors––was still not fully correct.
-We learned our formula was not factoring in ionic strength or accounting for ion pairs.
+We learned our formula was not accounting for ion pairs.
 Wojtowicz wrote a paper on these ion pairs here:

 We decided to fundamentally update our formula to account for specific ion pairs and thermodynamic, temperature-dependent data for each substance.
 Dosing charts do not go to these lengths, which further differentiates our LSI results from everyone else.